 Shooting ranges and archery parks are constructed with revenue from the sale of hunting licenses, and firearms and ammunition sales.
 Residents ages 16 through 64 using a Division shooting range or archery park are required to have either a valid Alabama: wildlife heritage license, hunting or freshwater fishing license or wildlife management area license.
 Non-residents 16 years of age and over using a Division shooting range or archery park are required to have either a valid Alabama: non-resident hunting license or wildlife management area license.

-For exact locations, please refer to the map on 2021 Wildlife & Fisheries Division Facilities Map.
+For exact locations, please refer to the map.
 For more information, please call the Hunter Education Office at (334) 242-3620.

 Always Wear a Full Body Harness

 Falling from treestands is the leading cause of injuries to hunters in Alabama.
 Injuries from treestand accidents could be minimized or prevented by wearing a full body harness.
 Alabama regulations now require all hunters utilizing a treestand on Wildlife Management Areas to wear a full body harness.